TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Preparation/Copying/Index.rst

 Copying the template files to the right place
 """""""""""""""""""""""""""""""""""""""""""""

 Now you have the extracted files in your file system.
-They are, from the folder where you installed TYPO3, inside the subfolder :file:`/typo3conf/ext/doc_tut_templating/Resources/Private/Template`.
+They reside relative to the root folder where you installed TYPO3 in the subfolder :file:`typo3conf/ext/doc_tut_templating/Resources/Private/Template`.

-Next copy the folder :file:`Template` contents and paste it all into the folder :file:`fileadmin/template/`, so that you get the folder :file:`fileadmin/template/` and the files inside.
+Get that :file:`Template` folder and copy it with all its contents to :file:`fileadmin/template/`.

 .. _copying-template-page-structure: